Any stoner who has ever experienced the beauty of smoking weed must have wondered what it would be like to eat weed

 Not only do these buds bring few psychoactive rewards, but they are also very difficult for the body to digest.
 To cut the long story short, when you eat weed, it will pass through your digestive system with unpleasant excretion effects.
 Moreover, because of the pesticides used by commercial growers to keep bugs away, saying that ingesting buds isn’t a good idea sounds like a dead giveaway.

 How about you?
 Are you one of those curious weed adventurers who tried chewing on their buds with hope to enter the new level of high?
-Or do you prefer your weed in a form of edibles?
+Or do you prefer to eat weed in the form of edibles?
 Have a look at our collection of best cannabis edibles and share your thoughts!